 Shipping from the State of Louisiana to Idaho

-The state Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, has boundaries with Arkansas to the north, Mississippi to the east and Texas to the west.
-Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803, and was granted statehood in 1812.
+The state of Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, having boundaries with Arkansas to the North, Mississippi to the East, and Texas to the West.
+Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803.
+Louisiana was granted statehood in 1812.
 Louisiana’s capital city is Baton Rouge.
-Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz and spectacular Mardi Gras festival.
+Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz, and spectacular Mardi Gras festival.

-Louisiana is nicknamed by Sportsman’s Paradise.
+Louisiana is nicknamed Sportsman’s Paradise.
 It stands with the state motto-Union, Justice, Confidence.

 Shipping to the State of Louisiana to Idaho

-With an abundance of scenic mountains, lakes, rivers and outdoor attractions, the state draws more than 20 million tourists each year.
-Idaho produces more potatoes and trout than any other state in the nation, and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
+wWith an abundance of scenic mountains, lakes, rivers, and outdoor attractions, the state draws more than 20 million tourists each year.
+Idaho produces more potatoes and trout than any other state in the nation and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
 Its state capital, Boise, is also its largest city with more than 200,000 residents.
 Idaho gained its statehood on July 3, 1890.

-Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.
+Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah, and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.

 The state flower is Syringa and the Mountain Bluebird is reckoned as the state bird.
-Esto perpetua (“Let it be perpetual”)’- is the state motto.
+Esto Perpetua (“Let it be perpetual”)’- is the state motto.